DanielButler1/AI-Stats/packages/sdk-ruby/lib/gen/docs/ModelsApi.md

 List all gateway models

 Returns a paginated catalogue of models with provider mappings, aliases, and endpoint support.
-Results are sorted by release date (falling back to announcement date) in descending order.
+Results are sorted by release date in descending order.

 ### Examples